Alpine Marmot

 • The burrows they constructed are passed down from generation to generation.

-• All the caves are connected to a large room called a den where all the family members hibernate in winter.
+• Their caves have 8-10 feet tunnels that are connected to a large room called a den where all the family members hibernate in winter.

 • Around October, they hibernate and close their burrows with hay and grass.
-They only wake up about once in 10 days or so.
+They only wake up about once in 10 days or so to get some heat and prevent themselves from freezing.

 • These marmots make a noise like the chirping of birds.
 However, when frightened, their scream is much louder, like a human scream.